Naum Veqilharxhi: Activism and works

 In 1845 Veqilharxhi sent a polemic open letter written in the Greek language to his nephew, who had called his patriotic ideas chimera: the letter is considered to be one of the first written documents to record the main ideas of the Albanian National Awakening movement.
 His death is thought to have been from poisoning by orders from the Ecumenical Patriarch of Constantinople.
+The cause of his death, and the date or place are unknown.
+It is believed that he died shortly after the summer of 1846, when the last information on him was published by the Wallachian media.
+In a testament from Brăila, already by 1849 he is mentioned as deceased.